 The South wing held the shop owners, farmers, builders, and the lower members of the pack, but not nearly the very least.

 That was the West wing.
 They were the Omegas.
 They were the people in the pack who worked on the farms and in the stores, but they still had an education and were treated fairly.
 They also had the chance to become farm or store owners if they were trustworthy, and could even become healers if they were gifted.
 But those were rare cases, and most Omegas accepted that someone needed to be at the bottom.
 And if they still were treated fairly and equally by the pack despite their heritage, then werewolves were generally good natured about the structure of our pack.

-Alice pulled up to a single story trailer; chipped red paint covered the tiny house, and the little deck that rounded the door was faded and washed out.
+Alice pulled up to a two story cottage with a porch that covered the entire front of the home.
 The trees that surrounded the place were lush and over green, and the dirt path that led to the door was mixed with heavy rocks.
 When I stepped out of the car, a gust of wind sent the smell of vanilla and wood towards me.
 My wolf screamed to be let loose, but I held myself.
-This wasn’t an unfamiliar home; it was our Grandmother’s years ago, and the smell was one all Greene households held.
+This wasn't an unfamiliar home; it was our Grandmother's years ago, and the smell was one all O'Conner households had.
 It made me want to cry, as it brought back so many memories.